evansd/whitenoise/README.rst

 **Radically simplified static file serving for Python web apps**

 With a couple of lines of config WhiteNoise allows your web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.
-(Especially useful on Heroku.)
+(Especially useful on Heroku, OpenShift and other PaaS providers.)

 It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrific performance to benefit from simplicity.